-Standard uniforms: Gym shorts and tee shirt which are to be purchased through the school.
-It is very important that students immediately and carefully mark all items of their gym uniform with their name in order to assure their return if lost or misplaced.
+Gym shorts and a tee shirt may be purchased through the school at the cost of \$10.
+Checks should be made payable to Eagle View Middle School.
+If your student opts to purchase a uniform, it is very important to mark all items of their gym uniform with their name in order to assure their return if lost or misplaced.

 It is also important that all personal items be locked in a gym locker during gym class (students must bring their own lock).
 Students are not allowed to wear jewelry during gym class.
 Therefore, it is strongly advised that students do not wear expensive jewelry to school on gym days.